19th – 27th October 2019 – Places Available / 17-25th October 2020 – Places Available

-Tuesday: A chance to explore Sattenapalli and get involved in buying and cooking a proper indian meal.
+Tuesday: The team will visit a local school to hand out stationery to the children and then get involved in buying and cooking a proper Indian meal.

 Wednesday: A day at Suryalanka Beach on the Bay of Bengal with the children.

-Thursday: A day to spend time with the children playing football, crafts or whatever you have brougt to hand out then in the evening the sleeper train to the holiday element of the trip.
+Thursday: A day to explore Sattenapalli and spend time with the children playing football, crafts or whatever you have brought to hand out then in the evening the sleeper train to the holiday element of the trip.

 Friday: A day relaxing on the beach at Pondicherry then our team meal out where we get to use cutlery!